PipedreamHQ/docs/docs/workflows/steps/actions/README.md

 - Any time a user searches for your action in a _new_ step, they'll see the most recent version of the action (`0.2`).

 You can change the version in any manner you'd like before publishing that new version.
 For example, you can increment the major version of the action if you're introducing a breaking change.

+### Limitations

+Action code cannot reference environment variables (for example, using `process.env`).
+Since actions can be used by anyone, it's not guaranteed that a user would have a specific variable set in their environment.
+Therefore, actions that use environment variables are unlikely to work for someone else.

+Instead, write your action to accept inputs via [step params](/workflows/steps/#passing-data-to-steps-step-parameters).

 <Footer />